wolfSSL/wolfBoot/IDE/Renesas/e2studio/RX72N/Readme.md

 ```

 After you see the message, hit any key so that the application calls
-wolfBoot_update_trigger() whcih changes the partition status and triggers
+wolfBoot_update_trigger() which changes the partition status and triggers
 updating the firmware.

 Since this is just a trigger, the application can continue the process.